cultivating safe spaceS

 A leadership model rooted in Indigenous knowledges, neuroscience, emotional safety, and systems change.
 The Cultivating Safe Spaces (CSS) Framework was created in 2019 to support communities in trauma-informed facilitation.

 It quickly became clear: this was more than just training.
-It was a relational leadership framework that belonged everywhere people gather — boardrooms, classrooms, councils, movements, and beyond.
+It was a relational leadership framework that belonged everywhere people gather, in boardrooms, classrooms, councils, movements, and beyond.

 Today, CSS is a global leadership model built on: